puavo-org/puavo-os/parts/conf/README.md

 Puavo Conf is the configuration system of Puavo OS.
-It consists of a parameter database, a C library (`libpuavoconf`) and a set of programs (`puavo-conf`, `puavo-conf-init` and `puavo-conf-update`) manipulating the database through the library.
-Parameters define how various Puavo OS components behave and can be tuned from multiple sources, such as Puavo Web, local administrative tools or kernel command line.
+It consists of a parameter database, a C library (`libpuavoconf`) and a set of programs (`puavo-conf`, `puavo-conf-daemon`, `puavo-conf-init` and `puavo-conf-update`) manipulating the database through the library.
+Parameters define how various Puavo OS components behave and can be tuned from multiple sources.

 ## Buildtime dependencies